Matrix Instant Messaging

 I send it

-loginand follow its instructions (scan a QR code, give my number…). -
+loginand follow its instructions (scan a QR code, provide my phone number…). -

-That’s it: my conversations arrive as they come.
-Each person connects their own account, without interfering with other users on the network.
+That’s it: my conversations appear gradually.
+Each user connects their own account, without interfering with other users on the network.

 Signal